Luke Becker

-Luke Becker (born 11 February 1999) is a motorcycle speedway rider from the United States.
+Luke Becker (born 11 February 1999) is an American motorcycle speedway rider.

 Career

 Becker began his British career riding for Wolverhampton Wolves in 2019, the same year that he made his international debut for the United States in the 2019 Speedway of Nations, scoring 11 points.

-Unable to ride during 2020 because of Covid-19 cancelled season, he continued to ride for Wolverhampton during the SGB Premiership 2021.
+Unable to ride during 2020 because of COVID-19 cancelled season, Becker continued to ride for Wolverhampton during the SGB Premiership 2021.
 Becker represented the United States in 2021 and 2022.

-In 2022, he rode for the Wolverhampton Wolves in the SGB Premiership 2022.
-After being named Wolves Rider of the Year he signed for the club for the 4th consecutive season, competing in the SGB Premiership 2023.
+In 2022, Becker rode for the Wolverhampton Wolves in the SGB Premiership 2022.
+After being named Wolves Rider of the Year, he signed for the club for the fourth consecutive season, competing in the SGB Premiership 2023.
 However, he had a bad start to 2023 when breaking his leg in a crash in Slovakia before his Wolves season got underway.
 His season got much better when he was instrumental in helping Esbjerg Vikings win the Danish League.

-Following the demise of Wolverhampton, he joined the Midlands rivals Leicester Lions for the 2024 season.
+Following the demise of Wolverhampton, Becker joined the Midlands rivals Leicester Lions for the 2024 season.
 In 2025, he helped Leicester defeat King's Lynn to win the Knockout Cup.